xnd-project/libndtypes/doc/libndtypes/memory.rst

    void ndt_free(void *ptr);

-Free a pointer allocated by one of the above functions.  *ptr* may be :macro:`NULL` if the custom allocator allows this -- the C Standard requires :func:`free` to accept :macro:`NULL`.
+Free a pointer allocated by one of the above functions.  *ptr* may be :c:macro:`NULL` if the custom allocator allows this -- the C Standard requires :func:`free` to accept :c:macro:`NULL`.

 Aligned allocation/deallocation